Configuring and using rules for an MTA analysis

 dependency

-By using the dependency capability, the provider finds dependencies for an application.
+By using the dependency capability, the provider finds dependencies for a Go application.

 when: